December 19, 2017

 But the use of AI within customer campaigns is quite different.
 For example, developing a chatbot for a very specific campaign can actually contribute to the interaction with the brand and involve target groups that otherwise can not be reached.
 Disney did this, for example, for the promotion of its animated film Zootopia.
 Disney fans could chat with Judy Hopp, one of the characters in the film.
 Together with Judy, they could solve a mystery, which led to millions of interactions in just two weeks.
 Suddenly, Zootopia became instantly interesting.

-Want to read more and know about different applications of chatbots?
-Then read my colleague's interactive blog post.
-And if you want to know more about this subject, then listen to this webinar, mentioned above.
+Want to know more about the different applications of chatbots?
+Then listen to this webinar, mentioned above.